Explore the Unknown

-Scouts are boys and girls between the ages of 11 and 15, who operate as a larger group known as a "Troop" and as a smaller unit known as a "Patrol".
+Scouts are boys and girls between the ages of 11 and 14½, who operate as a larger group known as a "Unit" and as smaller groups known as a "Patrols".

 What do we do?

 Scouts are involved in a variety of exciting activites.
 We attend the State Rally, the Australian Jamboree (every 3 years) and our own Group and Scout Camps; but Scouting is not just about pitching tents.
 We also fly in the light aircraft at the Air Activities Centre and we participate in water activities at the Boree Regatta.
 Scouts also learn how to abseil and go on hikes regularly.

 When and Where?